bitsy-ai/octoprint-nanny-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Plugin Bug report
 about: Create a report to improve Print Nanny
-title: ''
+title: 'New plugin bug report'
-labels: bug
+labels: 'bug'
 assignees: leigh-johnson

 ---

 - OctoPrint version:
 - Print Nanny version:
 - OctoPi (or other OS) version:

 **Describe the bug**
 A clear and concise description of what the bug is.